mike-ward/mike-ward.github.io/_posts/2009-08-25-tweetz-update-3.md

 ---
 layout: post
 title: 'tweetz Update #3'
 ---
-Ok, I’m losing track of updates so I started numbering them.
+OK, I’m losing track of updates so I started numbering them.
 New changes include:

   * Favorites tab is active.
 It only updates when you click the tab.
   * User page is active.
 Currently only for the logged in user but I’ll be following up shortly shortcuts to other users.